arman1211/TypeScript-Assignment1/README.md

 ## The Great TypeScript Formula

-If you've spent any time with TypeScript, you've encountered this fundamental question:
+If you've spent any time with TypeScript, you've this fundamental question in your mind for sure:

 > "Should I use a type or an interface here?"